-- (1) Ensure that the facilities are in accordance with the standards or guidelines prescribed by the Central Pollution Control Board from time to time; - (2) The e-waste collected by them is stored in a secured manner till it is sent to registered dismantler or recycler as the case may be; - (3) Ensure that no damage is caused to the environment during storage and transportation of e-waste; - (4) Maintain records of the e-waste handled in Form 2 and make such records available for scrutiny by the State Pollution Control Board or the Pollution Control Committee concerned.
+(1) Ensure that the facilities are in accordance with the standards or guidelines prescribed by the Central Pollution Control Board from time to time;

+(2) The e-waste collected by them is stored in a secured manner till it is sent to registered dismantler or recycler as the case may be;

+(3) Ensure that no damage is caused to the environment during storage and transportation of e-waste;

+(4) Maintain records of the e-waste handled in Form 2 and make such records available for scrutiny by the State Pollution Control Board or the Pollution Control Committee concerned.

-i)How to set up a Collection Center for e-waste:
+Precautions for setting up and managing such collection points

+As precaution for setting up and managing collection points it is crucial to have Personal Protective Equipment (PPE) and Standard Operating Procedures (SOPs) for people handling e-waste.
+Record of the type of waste collected and time of collection should be maintained as per the E-waste management rules.
+Contract with recyclers and manufacturers should be in place to ensure that e-waste is managed safely after reaching the collection point.

+How and where can you get information on the locally available collection services for e-waste